Skip to content

 3. The house hunting process begins.

-This is where you, the home buyer, begin shopping for a house that meets your needs.
-House hunting can involve many different search techniques, including property listing websites, neighborhood tours, and searches conducted through the Multiple Listing Service (MLS).
+After getting pre-approved for an FHA loan, you can begin shopping for a house that meets your needs.
+House hunting can involve many different search methods, including property listing websites, mobile apps, neighborhood tours, and searches conducted through the Multiple Listing Service (MLS).

 4. You make an offer on a house.